NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 This user guide corresponding to the cording structure of the Centralized Process Automation System.

+## Installation and setup of the CPAS

+The system runs on an Apache server and handles user requests and responses through server interactions.
+The system is developed using the CodeIgniter 4 framework, which is based on PHP.
+Therefore, the setup and installation should follow the guidelines of the CodeIgniter 4 framework accordingly

 ## System Architecture
 The Centralized Process Automation system is implemented under the Model-View-Controller (MVC)  structure.
 In the bottom line, the database is the model layer which contains business logic and information about the database's data types.
 At the top is the display layer, which is mostly CSS, JavaScript, and HTML with dynamic embedded code.
 In the middle, it has the controller, which has various rules and methods for converting data that moves between the view and the model according to the business logic